oVirt/ovirt-site/source/develop/release-management/features/sla/stateless-broker.html.md

 ## Benefit to oVirt

 Less code - less errors.
 Standard module is well tested and it is easier to suport code based on it.
-We will also move some havy stuff from agent to broker, making agent react faster.
+We will also move some heavy stuff from agent to broker, making agent react faster.